-We previously submitted a preliminary application for a direct selling license in China in August 2015, but in 2019 a Chinese governmental authority recommended that we withdraw our application.
-We understand that the governmental authorities recommended that other companies with pending direct selling license applications also withdraw their applications.
-We applied to withdraw our application in November 2019, and the governmental authorities approved the withdrawal of our application shortly thereafter.
+We previously submitted a preliminary application for a direct selling license in China, but in 2019 a Chinese governmental authority recommended that we withdraw our application.
 We expect to reapply for a direct selling license in China when we believe that circumstances are again ripe for doing so.
 We are unable to predict whether and when we will be successful in obtaining a direct selling license to operate in China, and if we are successful, when we will be permitted to conduct direct selling operations and whether such operations would be profitable.